Anuwry/Final_Crypto_Dashboard/README.md

 # Crypto Dashboard
 A real-time cryptocurrency dashboard disigned for market analysis and trading simulation.
-This application leverages the Binance WebSocket API to deliver live market data, Interactive technical analysis charting and a comprehensive futures trading simulator with risk management features.
+This application leverages the Binance WebSocket API to deliver live market data, Interactive technical analysis charting and a comprehensive futures trading simulator with risk management features

 Built with **Python** and **Tkinter** and utilizing **Matplotlib** for high-performance data visualization

 ## Prerequisites
 This project is optimized for **Python 3.11**
-Please don't use **Python 3.14 (Pre-release)** as some libraries (numpy/matplotlib) may not support it yet
+Please don't use **Python 3.14 (Pre-release)** as some libraries **(numpy/matplotlib)** may not support it yet

 ### Required
 **Python 3.11.x** (Recommended)